Fashion DIY Inspiration, Quick Fixes, eco-friendly ideas to upcycle fashion.

 Here's the end result - not stitch perfect but they get a bit more mileage and there wasn't much to work with.

-Close up view, you could also put a small patch of fabric across the inside, or catch some bias binding into the stitching to add some strength and give you something to sew into.
+Close up view.
+You could also put a small patch of fabric across the inside.
+Or catch some bias binding into the stitching to add some strength and give you something else to sew into.

 We just discovered a great new (but with an abundance of amazing crafting history check the about page! wow) online shop.
 They have a perfect selection of quality sewing machines for beginners to the more accomplished machine user.
 They sell Brother and Janome with good information on their website.
 So we signed up as affiliates it's always hard shopping for DIY online and we love what this company have to offer.
 Search the links for what you need.
 We also did a quick price-check and their most inexpensive machine beat the price on Amazon (at time of posting).
 Who we also work with, so we hope we've introduced you to another great place to shop online.

 This Brother model sounds like a great machine with automatic needle threader, (yes please) and quick-set drop-in bobbin.
 Direct stitch selection for the most frequently used stitches.
 Which not only saves time also removes a lot of stress.
 It also features an LCD display for stitch detail and tips as well as error messages so you know what to fix.
 The Innov-is 55 Fashion Edition comes with 12 sewing feet, including the 5 of the most useful feet for concealed zips, hemming, braiding and piping.